NCEAS/osti-elink/README.md

 In addition to the file replacements mentioned above, configure three additional settings:
 1. Base URL Configuration
-    - You can configure the base URL by setting the property `guid.doi.baseurl` in the `metacat.properties` file or by setting an environment variable named `guid.doi.baseurl`.
+    - You can configure the base URL by setting the property `guid.doi.baseurl` in the `metacat.properties` file or by setting an environment variable named `guid_doi_baseurl`.
 The environment variable will override the property file setting.
     - Its value should be in the format: https://www.osti.gov
 2. Service Class Name Configuration:
-    - Set the environment variable `ostiService.className` to the value `edu.ucsb.nceas.osti_elink.v2.xml.OSTIv2XmlService`
+    - Set the environment variable `ostiService_className` to the value `edu.ucsb.nceas.osti_elink.v2.xml.OSTIv2XmlService`
 3. Token Configuration:
-    - Set the environment variable `osti.token` with the appropriate token value
+    - Set the environment variable `osti_token` with the appropriate token value

 Notes for running maven tests
 1. Clone the code from https://github.com/NCEAS/osti-elink